Gynecology: Gynecologist clears up myths

 How can women recognize myths and scaremongering?

 By remaining critical.
-If information sounds strange: ask for the source!
+If a piece of information sounds strange, ask about the source!

-Does it come from a doctor, a study - or from TikTok?
-It's worth paying attention to trustworthy channels, not believing everything blindly and asking your own doctor if in doubt.
+Does it come from a doctor, a study, or TikTok?
+It's worth paying attention to trustworthy channels, not believing everything blindly, and asking your own doctor if in doubt.

 What should companies know about women's health?

-Turning a blind eye to this leads to frustration and dissatisfaction for everyone.
-Whether it's the desire to have children, PMS, pregnancy and, above all, the onset of the menopause, which can be very stressful and even life-limiting.
+Companies should be aware that women go through many complex phases that affect their bodies, their mental health, and therefore also their careers.
+Ignoring this leads to frustration and dissatisfaction for everyone.
+Whether it's the desire to have children, PMS, pregnancy, and especially the onset of menopause, which can be very stressful and even life-limiting.

 If employers show understanding, promote education and create appropriate structures, this not only relieves the burden on the women concerned, but also improves the working environment as a whole.